SD-WAN for K-12: Better Cost Control and Remote-Site Management

 SD-WAN brings softer cost benefits too, such as time saved for K-12 staff – not just the IT team – and improved service for key applications like online, state mandated testing.

 Steve tells us, “For some school divisions, they get bandwidth for free as part of a deal with local service providers.
 But even if the bandwidth is free, those circuits often come last when the service provider has outages, thus making fluid adjustments by SD-WAN very desirable.
 SD-WAN also has the promise of tracking poor performance or SLA’s to use when negotiating with service providers or getting credits.
 Oftentimes, however, bandwidth isn’t free, in which case, being able to securely use commodity Internet would be a game changer for K-12 as compared to paying large fees for dedicated circuits.”

-If SD-WAN’s got you thinking, find out how Teneo can help with our Managed SD-WAN service.
+If SD-WAN’s got you thinking, find out how Teneo can help with our SD-WAN services.

 Cookies are small files containing information that enables a website to recognise you.
 They’re downloaded to the device you use when you visit a website and sent back to that website each time you re-visit, or sent to another website that recognises the same cookie.